ForestAdmin/agent-nodejs/docs/getting-started/migrating/customizations/smart-fields.md

 ### Return value

-Because the new forest admin agent is designed to work with multiple databases, the return value of the filter function is not a sequelize or mongoose condition anymore.
+Because the new forest admin agent is designed to work with multiple databases, the return value of the filter function is not a Sequelize or mongoose condition anymore.

 Instead, you'll be building a [condition tree](../../../under-the-hood/queries/filters.md#condition-trees) that will be translated to the appropriate database syntax by the agent.